yangsec888/www_wmap/Readme.md

 ### Wmap Web Portal

 The web app is based on the OWASP Wmap App.
 It's developed to help keep track of web application asset.
-To further explore the full power of OWASP Wmap library, please refer to the <a href="https://github.com/yangsec888/wmap" target="_blank"> WMAP </a> Got repository.
+To further explore the full power of OWASP Wmap library, please refer to the <a href="https://github.com/yangsec888/wmap" target="_blank"> WMAP </a> Git repository.

 ### Technology Stacks